antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

 The first thing we do is to lookup `name` *on the type* of `obj`.
-I'm not going to show the code for [_PyType_Lookup](https://github.com/python/cpython/blob/55fee9cf216abe4ec0d1139f94b1930fbd0c7644/Objects/typeobject.c#L4722-L4775), but what it does is to look up the give name _following the MRO_ of the type: this is how we find attributes on base classes.
+I'm not going to show the code for [_PyType_Lookup](https://github.com/python/cpython/blob/55fee9cf216abe4ec0d1139f94b1930fbd0c7644/Objects/typeobject.c#L4722-L4775), but what it does is to look up the given name _following the MRO_ of the type: this is how we find attributes on base classes.

 If we find something *and* it's a data descriptor, we immediately call its